Codecademy/docs/content/general/concepts/middleware/middleware.md

 ---
-Title: 'Middleware'
+Title: "Middleware"
-Description: 'Middleware is software that connects data, APIs, software tools, and other applications in order to bring a complete application to the end user.'
+Description: "Middleware is software that connects data, APIs, software tools, and other applications in order to bring a complete application to the end user."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'APIs'
+  - "APIs"
-  - 'Database'
+  - "Database"
-  - 'Middleware'
+  - "Middleware"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/back-end-engineer-career-path'
+  - "paths/back-end-engineer-career-path"
 ---

 **Middleware** is software that connects applications together.
 The term "middleware" comes from the fact that this software sits between the front-end, or client-side, of an application and the back-end, or server-side, where the resources are being requested.